carlalbc/BIO634_2018/Day2_RNAseq.md

 - The documentation for STAR is available [here](https://github.com/alexdobin/STAR/raw/master/doc/STARmanual.pdf)

-## Prepare all the directories and download the data
+## Step 3: Prepare all the directories and download the data

 - Remember you can go from one directory to the next using ***cd***.
 Now let's create a new directory called STARGenome.